 Feminizing hormones will decrease sperm production; however it is still possible to get your partner pregnant if you engage in vaginal sex.
 You may need to use additional birth control measures.
 If you wish to have children in the future, consider banking sperm before starting hormone therapy.

 Your provider will recommend that you regularly come for follow up care after these hormones have started.
 Follow up visits may include physical examinations, measurement of hormone levels and sometime other testing depending on your age and medical problems.
 Other tests may include a bone density, mammogram, prostate assessment, sexually transmitted infection (STI) screen and follow up of blood sugar and cholesterol.
-If you are older than 50 years of age, your doctor may want to evaluate your risk of heart disease a little closer.
+If you are older than 50 years of age, your doctor may want to evaluate your risk of heart disease a little more carefully.